 Courses

-- Latin American Climate Change Fiction
+- Mexican Climate Change Fiction

 This course is designed to introduce undergraduate students to “climate fiction,” or cli-fi, from Latin America.
 This cli-fi designation often refers to ecocritical literature that is speculative in nature, most often science fiction set in a proximate future.
 Much of this literary production has appeared in the 21st century, with some precursors occurring in the 20th century.
 We will read texts composed of short stories, novels, poetry, essays, from a wide variety of countries and authors, including Mexico, Puerto Rico, Costa Rica, Chile, Ecuador, Peru, Brazil, Argentina, and the United States.
 The course will also include other media to analyze, such as several short films, a podcast, and some visual art and photographs to complement the literary narratives discussed.